Planet Nine: Batygin and Brown hypothesis

-Brown had led a team which discovered and identified many TNOs throughout the 2000's.
+Brown had led a team which discovered and identified many TNOs throughout the 2000s.
 They were the first to catalog many of the objects which would later be used as evidence for Planet Nine.

 In early 2016, California Institute of Technology's Batygin and Brown described how the similar orbits of six ETNOs could be explained by Planet Nine and proposed a possible orbit for the planet.
 This hypothesis could also explain ETNOs with orbits perpendicular to the inner planets and others with extreme inclinations, and had been offered as an explanation of the tilt of the Sun's axis.

 Orbit

 Planet Nine was initially hypothesized to follow an elliptical orbit around the Sun with an eccentricity of 0.2±–, and its semi-major axis was estimated to be 400±– AU, (Note: A range of semi-major axes extending from 400–1000 AU produce the observed clustering in simulations.)

 roughly 13–26 times the distance from Neptune to the Sun.
 It would take the planet between 10000 – 20000 years to make one full orbit around the Sun, and its inclination to the ecliptic, the plane of the Earth's orbit, was projected to be 15±to °.
 (Note: The New Yorker put the average orbital distance of Planet Nine into perspective with an apparent allusion to one of the magazine's most famous cartoons, View of the World from 9th Avenue: "If the Sun were on Fifth Avenue and Earth were one block west, Jupiter would be on the West Side Highway, Pluto would be in Montclair, New Jersey, and the new planet would be somewhere near Cleveland.")

 The aphelion, or farthest point from the Sun, would be in the general direction of the constellation of Taurus, whereas the perihelion, the nearest point to the Sun, would be in the general direction of the southerly areas of Serpens (Caput), Ophiuchus, and Libra.
 Brown thinks that if Planet Nine exists, a probe could reach it in as little as 20 years by using a powered slingshot trajectory around the Sun.